Ray1024/Games/README.md

 This game is developed based on cocos2d-x 3.0.</br>
 This game is modeled on wechat plane game.

-## tetrisGame
-This game is developed based on cocos2d-x 3.3.

 ## XiangQi

 This game is developed based on cocos2d-x 3.0.</br>